Denys Halata

-Denys Halata (Денис Олегович Галата; born 4 September 2000) is a Ukrainian football forward who plays for Kremin Kremenchuk on loan from Vorskla Poltava.
+Denys Halata (Денис Олегович Галата; born 4 September 2000) is a Ukrainian football forward who plays for Latvian club Grobiņas.

 Career

 Halata is a product of Kremin Kremenchuk youth sportive system.
 He continued his youth career in the Vorskla Poltava.

+On 27 July 2019 during the match against Zorya U-21 in Ukrainian Premier League Under-21, Halata scored the first goal of the season.

 In 2019 he was promoted to the main squad to play in the Ukrainian Premier League for Vorskla.
 Halata made his debut in the Ukrainian Premier League for FC Vorskla as a substituted on 15 December 2019, playing in a winning match against FC Karpaty Lviv.

+Metalurh Zaporizhzhia

+Halata moved to on loan to Metalurh Zaporizhzhia on 10 July 2023.
+During first half of the season he played in eighteen matches and scored twice.

+Grobiņas

+In March 2024 it was revealed that Halata moved to Latvian Higher League club Grobiņas.
+He made his debut on 10 March 2024 in a 1:0 loss to Riga.
+He replaced Pape Diufs Ndiaje Dudu on fifty-ninth minute.